 5. Have Plenty of Snacks and Water

 You never know when hunger will strike on a long trip and it can be a long wait for the flight attendants to come by with the first snack.
 You never want to be stuck on a trip with hungry children and no access to food due to circumstances out of your control like flight delays.
-I always make sure we are well stocked with snacks for our trips.
 Here is a list of great airplane snacks for kids.

 I love our insulated water bottles.
 We bring them empty to the airport and then fill them up with water and ice once we get to the airport.
 These bottles stay cold all day!